kanikagupta17/Distributed-Bitcoin-Miner/README.md

 # Distributed-Bitcoin-Miner

 A Distributed Bitcoin Miner in Elixir.
-Please refer to Readme.docx for details.
+Please refer to Readme.pdf for implementation details.